Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Regret approximation model uncertainties

 where $\mathcal{I}(x_s,\mathbb{I}_{s-1}^{-1})$ is the expression \eqref{eq:last_expansion_example_information}, which is a function of the exploration variance at time instant $s$ and the inverse of the Fisher information at time instant $s-1$. \end{example}

 As a further simplification we will approximate the terms in \eqref{eq:Fish_t} using the approximation of $u^*_s$ as introduced in~\eqref{eq:taylor2} to get the approximate Fisher information

 As we saw in Example \ref{example}, each term in the sum of the approximate information \eqref{eq:app_Fish_t} (which was exact in Example~\ref{example}) is dependent on the exploration variance $x_s$ and the inverse of the Fisher information $\mathbb{I}_{s-1}$.
 This justifies the formal introduction of the incremental information function $\mathcal{I}:\mathbb{R}_+^2\rightarrow \mathbb{R}_+$, defined as where $\mathbb{R}_+$ is the set of non-negative real scalars. \begin{remark} Example \ref{example} presented the case of an incremental information function $\mathcal{I}$ dependent on the exploration variance $x_s$ and the inverse of Fisher information at time instant $s-1$.
 We argue that this is the case in general, as the square of the partial derivative in~\eqref{eq:info_fun} can either be directly expanded, or approximated with arbitrary precision with Taylor expansion, to be a polynomial function, consisting of terms proportional to $\alpha_s^n(\hat{\theta}_s-\theta_0)^m$, where $n$ and $m$ are all possible exponents combinations.
 When taking the expectation in \eqref{eq:info_fun}, the independence between the action $\alpha_s$ and the estimate error $\hat{\theta}_s-\theta_0$ (determined by the inputs before time $s$), allows to further simplify this expression by using $\mathbb{E}[\alpha_s^n(\hat{\theta}_s-\theta_0)^m]=\mathbb{E}[\alpha_s^n]\mathbb{E}[(\hat{\theta}_s-\theta_0)^m]$.
-This, together with the assumptions of considering a Gaussian distributed unbiased and efficient estimator, justifies the dependency of the incremental information function on the action variances $x_s$ and the inverse of the Fisher information at time $s-1$, i.e. $\mathbb{I}_{s-1}$.
+This, together with Assumption \ref{as0} of an unbiased and efficient estimator, justifies the dependency of the incremental information function on the action variances $x_s$ and the inverse of the Fisher information at time $s-1$, i.e. $\mathbb{I}_{s-1}$. \end{remark} From \eqref{eq:info_fun} we can rewrite the approximate Fisher information in \eqref{eq:app_Fish_t} as